zheyi420/cesium-demo/README.md

 - [ ] use [JSDoc](https://jsdoc.app/).

 ### Function

-- [ ] Visualize a Proposed Building in a 3D City.
+- [x] Visualize a Proposed Building in a 3D City.
   - [ ] do not use Cesium ion to host and stream geojson file, load locally or from publicDir.
+- [ ] Show Entities
+	- [ ] use imported geojson data to generate entity.

 - [ ] Collapse the *GalleryPanel* after run new demo.

 ### utils